eonaeko/Cybersecurity_Lab_Projects/Autopsy/README.md

 ## SUMMARY
 This lab was carried out to show the best ethnics by carefully doing a forensic examination of the Android Image and significantly recovering incriminating digital evidence that can be legally admissible in a court of law,  as it ensured integrity and reliable findings
-Following a thorough forensic examination of the extracted Android device image, we successfully recovered significant digital evidence that is both incriminating and a
+Following a thorough forensic examination of the extracted Android device image, we successfully recovered significant digital evidence that is both incriminating and suspicious.

  [View Full Report Here](https://drive.google.com/drive/folders/1_elAsBZ7zahLFZ6mzkah2WCuKSsFFgi0)
 ### Lessons Learnt